guccialex/basic-yew-site/README.md

 How it works:

-In the the root directory, there are three rust projects
+In the the root directory there are three rust projects

 Yew, which is compiled with trunk to render a dist folder that contains the files needed to serve the frontend of the application on the browser